toutjavascript/infollama-proxy/README.md

 ## Requirements

-- Python 3.13 or higher
+- Python 3.11 or higher
 - Ollama server running on your local machine
+- Tested on Windows 10/11, macOS with Mx Silicon Chip

 ## Installation